Vancouver-KDD/book-study/06-system-design-interview/10-design-a-notification-system/dave/dave-ch10-design-a-notification-system.md

 #### Notification template
 ```
-A large notification system sends out millions of notifications per day, and many of these
+A large notification system sends out millions of notifications per day, and many of these notifications follow a similar format.
-notifications follow a similar format.
-Notification templates are introduced to avoid building
-every notification from scratch.
-A notification template is a preformatted notification to
+Notification templates are introduced to avoid building every notification from scratch.
-create your unique notification by customizing parameters, styling, tracking links, etc. Here is
+A notification template is a preformatted notification to create your unique notification by customizing parameters, styling, tracking links, etc.
-an example template of push notifications.
+Here is an example template of push notifications.
 BODY:
   You dreamed of it.
 We dared it.
 [ITEM NAME] is back — only until [DATE].
 CTA:
   Order Now.
 Or, Save My [ITEM NAME]
-The benefits of using notification templates include maintaining a consistent format, reducing
-the margin error, and saving time.
+The benefits of using notification templates include maintaining a consistent format, reducing the margin error, and saving time.
 ```

 #### Notification setting
 ```
-Users generally receive way too many notifications daily and they can easily feel
+Users generally receive way too many notifications daily and they can easily feel overwhelmed.
-overwhelmed.
-Thus, many websites and apps give users fine-grained control over notification
+Thus, many websites and apps give users fine-grained control over notification settings.
-settings.
 This information is stored in the notification setting table, with the following fields:
   user_id   bigInt
   channel varchar   # push notification, email or SMS
   opt_in   boolean    # opt-in to receive notification
-Before any notification is sent to a user, we first check if a user is opted-in to receive this type
+Before any notification is sent to a user, we first check if a user is opted-in to receive this type of notification.
-of notification.
 ```

 #### Rate limiting
 ```
-To avoid overwhelming users with too many notifications, we can limit the number of
+To avoid overwhelming users with too many notifications, we can limit the number of notifications a user can receive.
-notifications a user can receive.
-This is important because receivers could turn off
-notifications completely if we send too often.
+This is important because receivers could turn off notifications completely if we send too often.
 ```

 #### Retry mechanism
 ```
-When a third-party service fails to send a notification, the notification will be added to the
-message queue for retrying.
+When a third-party service fails to send a notification, the notification will be added to the message queue for retrying.
 If the problem persists, an alert will be sent out to developers.
 ```

 #### Security in push notifications
 ```
-For iOS or Android apps, appKey and appSecret are used to secure push notification APIs
+For iOS or Android apps, appKey and appSecret are used to secure push notification APIs.
-[6].
-Only authenticated or verified clients are allowed to send push notifications using our
+Only authenticated or verified clients are allowed to send push notifications using our APIs.
-APIs.
-Interested users should refer to the reference material [6].
+Interested users should refer to the reference material.
 ```

 #### Monitor queued notifications
 ```
 A key metric to monitor is the total number of queued notifications.
-If the number is large,
-the notification events are not processed fast enough by workers.
-To avoid delay in the
+If the number is large, the notification events are not processed fast enough by workers.
-notification delivery, more workers are needed.
-Figure 10-12 (credit to [7]) shows an
+To avoid delay in the notification delivery, more workers are needed.
-example of queued messages to be processed.
+Figure 10-12 (credit to [7]) shows an example of queued messages to be processed.
 ```

 ![fg10-12](img/fg10-12.jpg)

 #### Events tracking
 ```
-Notification metrics, such as open rate, click rate, and engagement are important in
+Notification metrics, such as open rate, click rate, and engagement are important in understanding customer behaviours.
-understanding customer behaviors.
 Analytics service implements events tracking.
-Integration
-between the notification system and the analytics service is usually required.
-Figure 10-13
+Integration between the notification system and the analytics service is usually required.
-shows an example of events that might be tracked for analytics purposes.
+Figure 10-13 shows an example of events that might be tracked for analytics purposes.
 ```

 ![fg10-13](img/fg10-13.jpg)